davidmalcolm/gcc-global-state/singletons.rst

 them to be singletons in the static-build case, but potentially have several in the gcc-as-library case.

-I have a crude (unposted) patch for this already working in the GCC C++
-frontend: it implicitly adds the "static" keyword throughout any classes that have the singleton attribute.
-This gives the saving of register pressure, but doesn't allow virtual functions.

 Note that you can only remove `(foo*)` params from code where you're guaranteed that all users saw the attribute e.g. from methods of foo and its subclasses.
 You can't remove them from other functions since such